-Note: It is of course possible to use larger culture volumes, for example if a large amount of low copy plasmid is needed (see section 4.6 for more information).
-In this case increase RES, LYS and NEU buffer volumes proportionally in steps 4, 5 and 7.
-Additional lysis buffer volumes might have to be ordered separately (see ordering information for NucleoBond[®] Xtra Buffer Set I, section 8.2).
-Use a centrifuge for the lysate clarification rather than the NucleoBond[®] Xtra Column Filters.
+Note: It is of course possible to use larger culture volumes, for example if a large amount of low-copy plasmid is needed (see section 5.6 for more information).
+In this case increase RES-EF, LYS-EF, and NEU-EF buffer volumes proportionally in steps 4, 5 and 7.
+Additional lysis buffer volumes might have to be ordered separately (see ordering information for NucleoBond® Xtra EF Buffer Set I, section 9.2).
+Use a centrifuge for the lysate clarification rather than the NucleoBond® Xtra Column Filters

-Midi Maxi

-4 Resuspension (Buffer RES)
+4 Resuspension (Buffer RES-EF)

-Resuspend the cell pellet completely in F pipetting the cells up and down or vortexi Resuspension Buffer RES + RNase A by ng the cells.
+Resuspend the cell pellet completely in Resuspension Buffer RES-EF + RNase A by pipetting up and down or vortexing the cells.